 plot(clustertexts, hang = .25,main = "")

-According to the cluster analysis, the unknown text clusters together with the English texts which suggests that the unknown text is likely to be English.
+As indicated by the cluster analysis, the unidentified text forms a cluster alongside the English texts, strongly suggesting that the unknown text is likely in English.

 # create training set